-I, (print name)\\\\\, affirm the following:

-- I am an Authorized Agent of \\\\\\ (company name). • - I have been informed that it is a violation of City Ordinance 2998 to put leaves, clippings, debris, or other materials down a storm drain. - I understand and accept that it is my responsibility to inform employees and others working on behalf of ٠ my business that it is a violation that is enforceable by law. - I understand and accept that in the course of work performed it is the responsibility of my employees • and others working on behalf of my business to ensure clippings, leaves, and small debris are bagged for other otherwise properly disposed. - I understand and accept that in the course of work performed it is the responsibility of my employees ٠ and others working on behalf of my business to remove piles of large debris generated by our services.

-Authorized Agent Signature
+I, (print name) , affirm the following: • I am an Authoriz ed Agent of (company name). med that it is a violation of City Ordinandown a storm drain. ce 2998 to put leaves, clippings, debris, or accept that it is my responsibility to infor it is a violation that is enforceable by law m employees and others working on behalf of and others workingother otherwise pI understand and ng on behalf of my business to ensure clip properly disposed. accept that in the course of work perform ned it is the responsibility of my employees opings, leaves, and small debris are bagged for need it is the responsibility of my employees les of large debris generated by our services.
+Authorized Agent Signature Date Witness Date